“Dress for Success”-Fact or Fiction?

 Trials and experiments in a lab might say one thing, but what about evidence from the real-world?

-To get some proof from the frontline, we spoke to Rob Michalowski, the newest member of Skylight Financial Group’s recruiting team.
-Rob has been a recruiter for almost 30 years and has seen the effects of proper self-presentation firsthand.
+To get some proof from the frontline, we spoke to Charles Cooper, a member of Skylight Financial Group’s recruiting team.
+Cooper has been in the industry for almost 20 years and has seen the effects of proper self-presentation firsthand.
 Check out some of his stories and best practices below:

 Dressing for Success isn’t about being flashy, it’s about mindset.